jjs88/moment/README.md

 A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.

-##What to Use Moment.js for and When to Use It
+##What to Use Moment for and When to Use It
-Moment.js is perfect for dealing with your everyday date manipulation needs which can include: formatting, parsing, detecting invalid dates, correcting invalid dates, and adding and subtracting dates.
+Moment is perfect for dealing with your everyday date manipulation needs which can include: formatting, parsing, detecting invalid dates, correcting invalid dates, and adding and subtracting dates.
 As a javascript developer, this library needs to be in your toolbox, especially if you are doing a lot with dates on the client-side.
 Without this helpful tool, you will be writing many lines of code to achieve the same result.
 Take for instance simply formatting the current date as 'YYYY-M-D' using Javascript's Date object.
 You would need to use three separate functions (getdate(), getMonth(), getFullYear()) and then finally concatenate each result.
-With Moment.js, you can use a new moment object and format as moment.format('YYYY-M-D').
+With moment.js, you can use a new moment object and format as moment.format('YYYY-M-D').
 To change to any other date format, simply input the correct format into the function.
 This is just one aspect into the vast ways one can use the library!

 ## [Documentation](http://momentjs.com/docs/)